-The special customs regime of temporary admission for economic use is what allows the importation of goods intended for the provision of services to third parties or for the production of other goods intended for sale, for a fixed period, with payment of federal taxes levied on importation, in proportion to their length of stay in the customs territory. it also applies to goods intended to serve as an industrial model, in the form of moulds, dies or sheets and to industrial tools.
+The special customs regime of temporary admission for economic use is what allows the importation of goods intended for the provision of services to third parties or to produce other goods intended for sale, for a fixed period, with payment of federal taxes levied on importation, in proportion to their length of stay in the customs territory.
+It also applies to goods intended to serve as an industrial model, in the form of molds, dies or sheets and to industrial tools.